Mixed Media Large Canvas

 48 × 60 inches

-This piece came from a time when I was heartbroken about infertility and struggling with the feeling that my body had failed me.
+This piece came from a place of deep vulnerability and struggle with the feeling that my body had failed me.
 As I worked on the painting, I began to realize that before anything else, I needed to learn how to care for myself.
+The figure holds fear in it as a way of acknowledging that process.
+For me, the work became about self-compassion, forgiveness, compassion, and the slow practice of learning to love my body again.

 Interior Weather